MahiRavanKRG/LiveWordSearch/design.md

 Provides information about this branch and its status at a glance

 ##### RefinedBasicLogicWithoutInternet.py
-This file is derived from "basicLogic.py" file and implements the thought-process/algorithm on offline-ish manner it uses pictionoary python package to make the whole solution local and independent of internet.
+This file is derived from the "basicLogic.py" file and implements the thought-process/algorithm in an offline-ish manner it uses pictionoary Python package to make the whole solution local and independent of the internet.
 > This changes certain lines of code to make the word search offline.